clinical-meteor/active-entry/README.md

 ## clinical:active-entry

-Part of the ``clinical:multiactor`` package collection.
 This package provides the SignIn, SignUp, and ForgotPassword pages.

 ===============================